 When female dogs grow older, and reach an age comparable to menopausal women, they can still become pregnant.
 However, their estrus cycles become less frequent and can be as rare as once a year.
 Abnormal heat cycles are also very common with senior dogs and include silent and split cycles.

 Overall, an old female dog’s heat cycles generally yield a very low rate of successful and healthy pregnancies.
+Hormonal imbalance can also be associated in a female dog’s menopausal stage.

 When Is a Female Dog Too Old To Be Bred?